University of Georgia School of Law: Academics

 More than 300 courses, clinics, and seminars are offered at Georgia Law, including business-related law, property-related law, personal rights and public interest law, trial and appellate practice, as well as global practice preparation.
 Although academics, theory, and legal reasoning are primary, Georgia Law is also ranked A+ and 16th of all ABA law schools for practical training.
+Ninety-four percent of students participate in clinics and externships.

 Degrees awarded include the Juris Doctor (J.D.), the Master of Laws (LL.M.) for foreign-trained lawyers, and the Master in the Study of Law (M.S.L.) for those who do not want to practice law, but wish to gain an understanding of legal principles and perspectives in order to advance their careers.
 Students also may choose to pursue interdisciplinary coursework in other University schools and colleges, or to earn one of many dual degrees including a J.D./M.B.A. or LL.M./M.B.A.

 The law school is accredited by the American Bar Association (ABA), is a member of the Association of American Law Schools, has a chapter of the Order of the Coif, and is host to two advocacy inns: Lumpkin Inn of Court, one of the earliest American inns of court, and E. Wycliffe Orr Sr. American Inn of Court.
 Both are modeled after the English inns of court.
 It is also an academic partner of the American Society of International Law.

 Admissions

-The law school is among the most selective law schools in the nation, Georgia Law accepting 14.83% of applicants for the Class entering in 2022, with that class having an average LSAT score of 168 and average undergraduate GPA of 3.87.
-Georgia Law's 2022 average selectivity rating was 96 out of a possible maximum of 99, Georgia Law enrolled students being in the top 3% of law school applicants.
-Nearly 30% of enrolled students self-identify as belonging to historically underrepresented groups.
+The law school is among the most selective law schools in the nation, Georgia Law accepting 14.77% of applicants for the Class entering in 2023, with that class having an median LSAT score of 169 and median undergraduate GPA of 3.83.
+The class entering in 2025 also had a 169 median LSAT score and an increased median 3.92 undergraduate GPA.
+Georgia Law's 2024 average selectivity rating was 96 out of a possible maximum of 99, Georgia Law enrolled students being in the top 3% of law school applicants.
+Approximately 27% of enrolled students self-identify as belonging to historically underrepresented groups.
 Although grades, degrees earned, and standardized test scores are important, for each applicant the admissions committee primarily considers a mandatory personal admission essay, a mandatory resume detailing the applicant's education, employment, fellowships, skills, honors, awards, community involvement, volunteer work, and other accomplishments, as well as mandatory letters of recommendation.

-The students entering in 2022 came from 27 states, 15 countries, and 73 undergraduate institutions.
-Of those students, 73% received merit based scholarships.
+The 165 students entering in 2023 came from 26 states, 15 countries, and 66 undergraduate institutions.
+Of those students, 73% received merit based scholarships and 92% received some form of financial aid.